alinanjum1999/hospital_management_system/README.md

-<h1>Hospital Management System Using Mern Stack (backend).</h1>
+<h1>Hospital Management System Using Mean Stack (backend).</h1>

-This is a fully functional Hospital Management System (backend) that I built using the MERN STACK
+This is a fully functional Hospital Management System (backend) that I built using the MEAN STACK

 In the dynamic and demanding field of healthcare, efficient management of hospital operations is crucial to delivering high-quality patient care.
-This project aims to develop a robust Hospital Management Application using the MERN stack—MongoDB, Express, React, and Node.js.
+This project aims to develop a robust Hospital Management Application using the MERN stack—MongoDB, Express, angular, and Node.js.

 This is however, only the backend of the project.
 I will be uploading the frontend along with a demo as a seperate file whose link I will attach at the bottom of this Readme.md